EkaTur/Poke-Place/README.md

 Welcome to PokePlace!
 This is a simple web application for ordering delicious Poke Bowls.

+## Live Demo

+You can check out the live version of this website [here](https://poke-place.netlify.app/).

 ## Table of Contents
 - [About the Project](#about-the-project)
 - [Usage](#usage)